robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Regardless of the approach that is used, it is not necessarily to specify types for all arguments.
-When specifying types as a list, it is possible to use `None` to mark that an argument does not have a type, and arguments at the end can be omitted altogether.
+When specifying types as a list, it is possible to use `None` to mark that a certain argument does not have a type, and arguments at the end can be omitted altogether.
 For example, both of these keywords specify the type only for the second argument:

 .. sourcecode:: python